apache/cordova-docs/www/docs/en/9.x/guide/cli/index.md

 $ cordova plugin search camera
 ```

-To add and save the camera plugin to `config.xml` and `package.json`, we will specify the npm package name for the camera plugin:
+To add and save the camera plugin to `package.json`, we will specify the npm package name for the camera plugin:

 ```
 $ cordova plugin add cordova-plugin-camera